AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 ## RDS
 - Continuous backups (PITR)
     - 1 to 35 days of retention
-    - for more do manual backup
+    - for more do manual backup or use AWS Backup
+    - AWS creates a storage volume snapshot once a day during backup window
+        - also captures transaction logs and uploads to S3 every 5 minutes
 - read replicas
+    - up to 5 read replicas
+    - recommended to be of same compute and storage resources
     - replication is async (eventual consistency)
     - replicas can be promoted to their own DB
         - apps must update connection string